The World's Best: Format

 Each act is judged by three main judges of American origin, as well as the "Wall of the World" — an international panel of 50 experts in various fields of entertainment.
 Each judge scores a performance on a scale from 0 to 50, while each member of the Wall panel can give a yes or no vote.
 The average of the judges' scores, and the number of votes given by the Wall, are totaled into a maximum possible score of 100.

 Acts who achieved at least 75 points advance to the Battle round, where the acts are paired into duels against each other.
 In each battle, the judges score the acts in a similar manner to the audition round, but the Wall votes between the two acts instead.

 In the Champions round, the twelve acts who advanced from the battles are grouped into four divisions (consisting of solo and group competitions in "Music" and "Variety" categories) with three acts each.
 The act with the lowest score from the American judges is automatically given third place, and a finalist is determined between the remaining two with the main judges' score and the Wall's votes, in the same manner as the Battle round.
 The winning finalists in each category also each receive a $50,000 prize.

 In the finale, semi-final performances are conducted between the solo and group champions in the Music and Variety categories.
 The winners of each advance to the finals to determine the champion, who wins a $1,000,000 grand prize.

+Broadcast

+The World's Best premiered on February 3, 2019, following the conclusion of CBS' coverage of Super Bowl LIII.

+In August 2019, CBS president of entertainment Kelly Kahl stated that the network had not yet decided whether The World's Best would be renewed for a second season.
+Kahl explained that the network "enjoyed the show creatively", but that they would "probably tweak the format a little" if renewed.
+As of April 2021, CBS had not renewed the series.